Tsuk1ko/nhentai-helper/README.md

   Help you to click the "Show all" button on manga detail page automatically.
 - **Show ignore button**
   Show an button that allow you to mark or unmark the manga as downloaded.
+- **Context menu preview**
+  Able to preview information and thumbnails directly by right click a manga on manga list page.
 - **Judge downloaded manga by title**
   You can specify the title used to judge whether the manga has been downloaded.
 If nothing selected, the script will never warn you when a manga has been downloaded.
   Note that `Pretty` is not available in most mirror sites.